Bytes and Bits

 ★★★★☆

 I absolutely loved Introduction to Quantum Computing and Algorithms!
 It completely changed my perspective on Quantum Computing.
-At first I wasn't sure about Computational Theory, but by chapter 3 I was completely hooked.
+At first I wasn't sure about Computer Science, but by chapter 3 I was completely hooked.
 The way the author explains Quantum Computing is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in Grover's Algorithm.
-What I appreciated most was how the book made Quantum Algorithms feel so accessible.
+I've already recommended this to all my friends who are interested in Quantum Computing.
+What I appreciated most was how the book made Computational Theory feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★★